mzlogin/config-files/README.md

 * download GNU Global from <http://www.gnu.org/software/global/>, and copy files to Emacs directory.

+* download sbcl from <http://www.sbcl.org/> and install it to default path.

 * copy c++ headers into ~/.emacs.d/cpp-headers

 * use elpa in Emacs to install plugins below: